KoushikDasika/koushikdasika.github.com/source/_posts/2013-01-30-dynamic-programming-chain-matrix-multiplication.markdown

     <br />
     <p>
-      For round 3, we're finding all the possible ways to multiply 4 matricies without changing their order.
+      For round 3, we're finding all the possible ways to multiply 4 matrices without changing their order.
 Our goal is to fill in Z<sub>1,4</sub>
       and Z<sub>2,5</sub>.
 Let's start with Z<sub>1,4</sub>. <br />
     </p>
     <p style="text-align: center;">